wso2/choreo-samples/json-navigation/readme.md

-Use template (JSON Navigation) to navigate through the fields of a JSON object and extracts the data.
+# JSON Navigation
 ## Use case
 When the service is invoked with JSON data, it returns extracts the data in JSON format.
-This template can be used to navigate through the fields of a JSON object and extracts the data.
+This sample can be used to navigate through the fields of a JSON object and extracts the data.

-## Prerequisites
-* Pull the template from central
-`bal new -t choreo/json_navigation <newProjectName>`

-## Run the template
+## Run the sample
-Run the Ballerina project created by the service template by executing `bal run` from the root.
+Run the Ballerina project created by the service sample by executing `bal run` from the root.

 Once successfully executed, Listener will be started at port 8090.
 Then you need to invoke the service using the following curl command
 ```